stanleyjones/stanifesto/source/posts/2016-09-02-tron-legacy-revisited.md

 These things could all be resolved by keeping him Tron from the beginning (complete with the original neon blue stylings).
 He'd stand out against the other bad guys and force the audience to wonder why somone who supposedly "fights for the Users" is aligned with Klu and the Control Programs?<sup><a href="#1">1</a></sup>

 The answer is that Tron believes Flynn has abandoned The Grid.
 He once believed in the Users but feels betrayed.
-This would make him immediately skeptical of Sam but also give him an arc to slowly put together clues that maybe Flynn hasn't left but has been forced into exile by Klu and ultimately regain faith by the time he's reunited with Flynn the elder.
-He could still play the Dragon role, but have passionate disagreements with Klu on how he's running things, only to be painfully reminded of how the Users abandoned them.
+He's immediately skeptical of Sam but slowly puts together clues that maybe Flynn's exile is self-imposed to stop Klu and ultimately regains faith.
+He could still play the [Dragon](http://tvtropes.org/pmwiki/pmwiki.php/Main/TheDragon) role, but have passionate disagreements with Klu behind closed doors, only to be painfully reminded of how misplaced his faith in Users was.

 **Quorra Stays to Rule The Grid**